pinemosquito/Neural-Net/README.md

     model.add(Dense(nb_classes))
     model.add(Activation('softmax'))

-dropout is a regularization method for neural net
+Dropout is a regularization method for neural net
 The dropout rate of 20% or one in 5 inputs will be randomly excluded from each update cycle.
 I use categorical crossentropy for the loss, and sgd as the optimizer

     sgd = SGD(lr=0.1, momentum=0.9, decay=0.0, nesterov=True)
     model.compile(loss='categorical_crossentropy', optimizer='sgd')

+There are several parameters that can be tuned to optimize prediction accuracies
+    Start with Dense = 128 and a low learning rate of 0.01 Increase momentum gradually from 0.8 to 0.9 Increase learning rate to 0.1
+    Set nesterov=True
+    Increase Dense to 512